FAQ's from Parents

 - Travelling and living abroad is not unsafe.
 Most stereotypes that exist about other countries “hating” American tourists are simply not true.
 Likewise, compared to major cities in the United States, violent crime is not witnessed very often in most places abroad or is essentially non-existent.
 If a student encounters any problems while studying abroad, it is likely petty crime (such as pick-pocketing, which is more common abroad that in the U.S.).
 In general, as long as the student maintains awareness of his/her surroundings and acts responsibly, he/she will likely encounter no problems.
 For more information about traveling safely, visit the Travel section on the U.S. Department of State website.

 - This is a good thing to think about, if you have not considered it before.
 While your student is abroad, you will miss them and you may be tempted to try to communicate daily (or several times a day).
 We suggest trying to limit this to once or twice a week, if you can.
-Your son/daughter will need to go through a bit of a transitional period when they arrive in the foreign country, and sometimes constant communication with people from home can make it harder for them to adjust to their new setting.
+Your child will need to go through a bit of a transitional period when they arrive in the foreign country, and sometimes constant communication with people from home can make it harder for them to adjust to their new setting.
 This is especially true if the student is feeling homesick and fighting to accept any of the “newness” around him/her.
 As hard as it might be, giving them time and space to adjust and explore the new culture can be extremely beneficial to their overall experience.

-- The main thing to keep in mind is that your son/daughter will go through a transformation while abroad – some students more than others.
+- The main thing to keep in mind is that your child will go through a transformation while abroad – some students more than others.
 You may notice that your student is more independent, flexible, globally aware, responsible, excited about new possibilities in their personal and professional life, and they will likely have a bit of the travel bug as well.
 However, in the midst of all these positive changes, we sometimes see a negative side-effect that we call “reverse culture shock.”
 During their time abroad, the student becomes accustomed to a different way of life.
 When they come home it may be hard to adjust back to “the way things used to be”.
-It can be hard for the student to accept that life at home didn’t stop while he/she was away, and just as he/she changed, things at home changed, too.
+It can be hard for the student to accept that life at home didn’t stop while they were away, and just as he/she changed, things at home changed, too.
 This will pass naturally over time, but it is important to be aware of.

 - Keep an open line of communication with your student as they prepare to go abroad.
 Our office will be sharing lots of information with them regarding what they need to do and things they need to think about prior to their departure.
 We always encourage the students to share this information with their parents, so they should be keeping you up-to-date on the next step in the process!
 If they are not openly sharing this information, you may need to give them a little nudge to make sure you stay in the loop.

-- Your students are provided with: The PhilaU Study Abroad Handbook and an Orientation Folder with additional resources.
+- Your students are provided with: The Jefferson Study Abroad Handbook and an Orientation Folder with additional resources.
 They will also receive additional materials from their programs and our brochure page links to their program's websites.